ianhojy/ianhojy.github.io/_portfolio/Kalman_Filter.md

 ```

 One noteworthy benefit of using the Kalman filter
-to fi nd β is that not only do we obtain a dynamic hedge ratio between the two
+to find $$β$$ is that not only do we obtain a dynamic hedge ratio between the two
 assets, we also simultaneously obtain what we used to call “the moving average”
 of the spread.
-This is because, as we mentioned, β includes both the slope and
+This is because, as we mentioned, $β$ includes both the slope and
-the intercept between y and x.
+the intercept between $y$ and $x$.
 The best current estimate of the intercept is used
 in place of the moving average of the spread.
 As a by-product, it also generates an estimate of the standard deviation of the forecast error of the observable variable, which we can use in place of the moving standard deviation of a Bollinger band.

 ### Reading Data